Skip to main content

 So true things stay true, but false things can become true later on.

-It’s possible for $x$ and $y$ to start different and end the same, but if they start the same they have to stay that way.
+It’s possible for x and y to start different and end the same, but if they start the same they have to stay that way.

-Regardless, it’s not lost on me that $f$ is decidable in $\mathsf{Set}^\to$ exactly when it’s a monomorphism in $\mathsf{Set}$… This has something to do with the fact that, model theoretically, monos do reflect the truth of atomic questions (like equality).
+Regardless, it’s not lost on me that f is decidable in Set exactly when it’s a monomorphism in Set… This has something to do with the fact that, model theoretically, monos do reflect the truth of atomic questions (like equality).
 I’m seeing some connection here, but I can’t quite make it precise.

 10. taken from Johnstone’s Rings, Fields, and Spectra, which should really be required reading for anyone interested in applications of topos theory!